DigitalCoreNZ/hashnode/cm232j1bv000f09i87q3hdvie.md

 I discovered how to install DaVinci Resolve 19 Studio on Ubuntu 24.04!

-DaVinci Resolve is a powerhouse application (for video editing, colour grading, visual effects, and more) from Blackmagic Design.
+DaVinci Resolve is a powerhouse application from Blackmagic Design.
+It is used for video editing, colour grading, visual effects, and more.

 Here's my quick guide to getting started:

-1. I use a Debian-based Linux distro called Ubuntu.
+1. I use a Debian-based Linux distro (like Ubuntu).

 2. I update my base system via the terminal.